 - Sour Cream

-Create your marinade and reserve 1 tbsp.
-Mix the rest with your chicken in a large bowl (or zip lock bag) and leave to marinate at room temp for 30mins.
+- In a small bowl, mix 3 tbsp fajita seasoning, 3 tbsp olive oil and the juice of 1 lime (reserving 1 tbsp of the marinade).
+Mix the rest with 6 boneless skinless chicken thighs in a large bowl (or zip lock bag) and leave to marinate at room temp for 30mins.
 You can marinate longer, just pop it in the fridge and take out 30mins before you intend on using it.

-On a 30cm x 45cm (12” x 18”) tray, combine your onions and peppers with the 1 tbsp of marinade.
+- On a 30cm x 45cm (12” x 18”) tray, combine 1 large sliced red onion and 3 sliced peppers with the 1 tbsp of marinade.
 Create 6 spaces for your chicken then place them on too.

-Turn your grill/broiler on to high heat and place your tray about 6” underneath.
+- Turn your grill/broiler on to high heat and place your tray about 6” underneath.
 Cook for 10mins or until the chicken begins to char, then take out, flip the chicken and veg and place back underneath for another 8mins, or until the chicken begins to char on the other side.
 Timings will vary so just be vigilant.
 If the chicken chars too quickly place the tray lower or turn down the heat.
+The black charred bits add authentic flavour.

-Place chicken on a chopping board to rest for at least 5 mins to soak back up the juices.
+- Place chicken on a chopping board to rest for at least 5 mins to soak back up the juices.
 Slice into strips, making sure you cut at an angle and against the grain.
-Stack your fajitas and enjoy!
+Stack your fajitas, not forgetting to pour some of those gorgeous pan juices over the end!